-World Rugby recently unanimously voted for the Men’s 15’s Player of the Decade, yet there seems to be a North vs South debate as to who is the greatest fly-half the rugby world has seen during their professional era.
-Most Northerners favour England’s Rugby World Cup-winning hero, Jonny Wilkinson, whereas the majority of Southerners, will favour All Black-giant, Dan Carter.
+World Rugby recently unanimously voted for the Men’s 15’s Player of the Decade, yet there seems to be a North vs. South debate.
+Who is the greatest fly-half the rugby world has seen during their professional era?
+Most Northerners favour England’s Rugby World Cup-winning hero, Jonny Wilkinson.
+Whereas the majority of Southerners will favour All Black-giant, Dan Carter.

 England’s Hero – Jonny Wilkinson:

-Calm and collected, Jonny Wilkinson slotted over the drop goal and won the Rugby World Cup for England for the first time and ended the Southern Hemisphere dominance of the tournament.
-In what will forever be a historic moment in English Rugby history, England fly-half, Wilkinson, has had arguably one of the most successful careers on the rugby field and is regarded by many, as the greatest fly-half in the modern era.
+Calm and collected.
+Jonny Wilkinson slotted over the drop goal and won the Rugby World Cup for England for the first time.
+Ending the Southern Hemisphere dominance of the tournament.
+In what will forever be a historic moment in English Rugby history.
+England fly-half, Wilkinson, has had arguably one of the most successful careers on the rugby field.
+Regarded by many, as the greatest fly-half in the modern era.

 New Zealand’s Legend – Dan Carter: